DataScienceUB/DeepLearningMaster20192020/README.md

 ## Course Software Installation

-Now (March 2018) you can develop deep learning applications with Google Colaboratory -on the free Tesla K80 GPU- using Keras and Tensorflow.
+Now (March 2018) you can develop deep learning applications with Google Colaboratory (Colab) -on the free Tesla K80 GPU- using Keras and Tensorflow.
+Colab is a Google internal research tool for data science.
+They have released the tool sometime earlier to the general public with a noble goal of dissemination of machine learning education and research.

 You can find more information in this blog: https://medium.com/deep-learning-turkey/google-colab-free-gpu-tutorial-e113627b9f5d